TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 When you deploy an app that uses environment variables, your repo will not contain your `.env` file, so you will have to research how your chosen deployment service handles setting environment variable values.
 Typically, there will be a way via their website interface, but otherwise, always check their documentation!

 Because of this, you won't want to load your variables in production like you do in development, as it would likely throw an error for when it can't find a `.env` file.
-Instead, you can prevent that in many ways, like adding an npm script for production that doesn't use `--env-file`, use the `--env-file-if-exists` CLI option, or implement error handling with `process.loadEnvFile()`.
+Instead, you can prevent that in many ways, like adding an npm script for production that doesn't use `--env-file`, using the `--env-file-if-exists` CLI option, or implementing error handling with `process.loadEnvFile()`.

 </div>